 Methadone has been used for over 40 years in the treatment of opioid addiction and has been proven safe and effective when taken as prescribed.
 Suboxone (Buprenorphine) was developed as an alternative to methadone treatment and has been used, primarily in physician offices, since 2002.

 Both Methadone and Suboxone reduce opioid craving and withdrawal and prevent the individual from experiencing the euphoric effects of other opioids of abuse.

 Naltrexone (Vivitrol-injectable version) is not an opioid drug.
 Instead, it blocks the effects of opioids such as heroin or oxycodone.

 Length of treatment in a Medication-Assisted Treatment program varies based on the individual and his or her unique needs.
 Typically, the individuals who are most successful in a MAT program remain in treatment for more than a year.
 Prior to beginning a medication taper, the counselor and physician will explore with the individual his or her recovery program, relapse prevention strategies and sober support network.

 At Meridian HealthCare, we recognize that medication assists in the recovery from addiction, and that counseling and engagement in other recovery-orientated affiliations increase one’s chances of remaining clean and sober, with or without the use of medication.

-Individuals in a MAT program are not “swapping addictions,” but rather exchanging a debilitating addiction for an approved treatment that allows them to lead more productive lives.
+Individuals in a MAT program are not “swapping addictions,” but rather exchanging a debilitating addiction for an approved treatment that allows them to lead a more productive life.
 Active addiction destroys lives and families, leading to chaos and devastating consequences.
 We see individuals on a daily basis reconnect with their families, get back to work, resume hobbies and interests, and lead healthier, more fulfilling lives.